UVA-BezzoRobotics-AMRLab/mpcc/README.md

     - Change the IP address to that of Vicon
     - Port is usually 10000

+ssh into Husarion to connect to the rosbot
+    - ssh husarion@<rosbot-ip-addr>

+roslaunch the launch file of the vicon and the driver of the rosbot

 ## ROS Master Setup
 To set up the ROS_MASTER_URI and the ROS_IP (or ROS_HOSTNAME), use the following commands:
     - export ROS_MASTER_URI=<IP-address>:<Port>